Cherry-Pie/LogEnvelope/README.md

 php artisan vendor:publish --provider="Yaro\LogEnvelope\ServiceProvider"
 ```

-And put receiver name to it.
+>And put receiver email to it.

 Add to your Exception Handler's (```/app/Exceptions/Handler.php``` by default) ```report``` method these lines: